bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 }
 ```

-Always used named parameters, and never unamed ordered parameters (`$0`).
+Always used named parameters, and never unnamed ordered parameters (`$0`).
 It's harder to write, harder to read and takes much longer to compile.

 **Preferred:**
 ```swift